jalsol/jalsol.github.io/content/blog/cpp-const-stuff.md

 This seemingly "magic" value of `954437177` is actually (1/9 mod 2^32).
 Instead of doing `17/9`, we are doing `17 * 1/9` with the faster `imul` instruction.
 The compiler calculates 1/9 beforehand.

+This technique is called "Division by Invariant Multiplication".
+A bunch of arithmetic instructions in the second half of the function are normalizing the result to compensate for the inaccuracy that may happen.

 The equivalent C++ code will be: